Tremendous in Ten! CLASS 8 - Mathematics Subject Enrichment Activity-2

 • Stopwatch or timer (for 10-second challenge)

-• Whiteboard/Chart paper (for group play – optional)
+• Whiteboard/Chart paper (optional for group play)

-1. Divide the class into pairs (or small groups).
+1. Divide the class into pairs or small groups.

 2. Read the rules of the game:

-• Each player has 10 seconds to write down the largest number or expression using digits 0–9 and arithmetic operations.
+Each player has 10 seconds to write the largest number/expression using digits 0–9 and arithmetic operations.
+The winner is the one who creates the larger number.

 4. Play Round 2 with a new condition (exponents allowed, only addition).